Dolbina/ukraine-rent-car/README.md

 For development, a backend was used on the UI service https://mockapi.io/.

 The technology stack used in the project:
-HTML CSS JavaScript React styled-components axios Visual Studio Code Figma Git GitHub
+HTML, CSS, JavaScript, React, styled-components, axios, Visual Studio Code, Figma, Git, GitHub.